mapbiomas/brazil-degradation/README.md

 Below, we provide a brief overview of the methodology used to generate each of the degradation driver layers.
 ### Edge area
+First, we utilized annual land use and land cover data from Collection 8,  then we standardized the native vegetation classes to a single class for each year to avoid edge area between different  vegetation types.
+For example, areas of Savanna Formation do not produce edge areas over areas of Forest Formation.
+Furthermore, we considered that Rocky Outcrop (ID 29), Hypersaline Tidal Flat (32), and Water (33) classes should also not generate edge areas over native vegetation classes.
+We thentreated all anthropic use classes as a single class and employed the ee.Kernel.euclidean() function in Google Earth Engine to calculate the distance of edge areas over native vegetation.
+This was achieved by considering buffers of 30, 60, 90, 120, 150, 300, 600, and 1000 meters.
+It is important to note that we did not differentiate or weigh the edge area based on its source (e.g., Pasture, Agriculture, or Urban).
+All the buffers were considered equal, regardless of the source class.

 ### Small-sized patches
+We utilized land use and land cover maps from Collection 8 and applied a systematic approach to consolidate native vegetation classes into a single class each year.
+This method ensures that spatially connected native vegetation types are treated as a single patch.
+In the case of Pantanal, the water class was also considered as “pseudo” native vegetation in the algorithm.
+Subsequently, by using the .connectedPixelCount() function in Google Earth Engine, we computed the area of each native vegetation patch in hectares.
+The patches were then categorized based on their area: patches equal to or less than 3 hectares (ha), 5 ha, 10 ha, 25 ha, 50 ha, and 75 ha.
+All patches larger than 75 ha were excluded from this data layer.

 ### Habitat isolation
+We defined three variables to be used in the analysis, each one with three factors:
+    1) Size of Target Patch: Area equal to or less than 25 hectares (ha), 50 ha, or 100 ha.
+The higher the value, the greater the number of fragments considered isolated.
+    2) Distance to Source Patch: Distance equal to or more than 5 kilometers (km), 10 km, or 20 km.
+Distance here represents a threshold of isolation tolerance.
+Therefore, lower values ​​indicate less tolerance, resulting in a greater number of isolated fragments in the landscape.
+    3) Size of Source Patch: Area equal to or greater than 100 ha, 500 ha, or 1000 ha.
+The higher the value, the smaller the number of source fragments in the landscape, resulting in a greater number of isolated fragments.

+To process this information in Google Earth Engine, we followed the steps:
+Resampling Data: We  resampled the data from Collection 8 with a spatial resolution of 30m to 100m.
+Exporting Native Vegetation Data: We  exported  native vegetation data grouped into two categories:  “forest” (including Forest Formation, Savanna Formation, Mangrove, Flooded Forest, and Wooded Sandbank Vegetation) and “Non-Forest” (including Wetland, Grassland, and Herbaceous Sandbank Vegetation).
+Exclusively for the Pantanal, the water class was also considered a ‘pseudo’ native vegetation as Non-Forest.
+Creating Connected Natural Areas Mask: We  exported a mask of connected natural areas with up to 1024 pixels, which allowed us  to separate forest and non-forest areas into categories of more than 100 hectares (100 pixels), 500 hectares (500 pixels), and 1,000 hectares (1,000 pixels), representing the “source patch” maps.
+Generating Distance Map: Using the ee.Kernel.euclidean() distance function in the Google Earth Engine, we generated a distance map from source patches, classifying distances into categories of equal to or greater than 5km, 10km, and 20km.
+Removing Large Fragments: We used the same databases  as a mask to remove all fragments over 100 hectares.
+This generated a database of natural areas with an area equal to or less than 100 hectares.
+Reclassifying Target Fragments: The remaining natural areas were  reclassified to generate the layer of target fragments: natural areas with an area equal to or less than 25 hectares, 50 ha, and 100 ha.

 ### Fire
 ### Secondary Vegetation